 For instance, your GSP will require training, but they will also benefit from having a crate, getting exercise, having day trips to smell new scents, and by having social outings.

 One other thing that can help is changing up their toys.
 The same toys can become boring for some dogs, especially intelligent GSP’s!
-For this we recommend Bark Box, so your pooch will get a new lot of toys every month.

 If you own a GSP puppy then we highly recommend you read our complete guide on crazy puppies.
 While an adult GSP might just require more exercise, a puppy may not be getting enough sleep, and they’re simply overtired.